 Heterogeneous Migration, State Transformation.
-Seminal work from Attardi et al. [7] advocated for user-space process migration among heterogeneous-ISA servers, and was implemented by Smith and Hutchinson in the TUI System [60].
+Seminal work from Attardi et al. [7] advocated for user-space process migration among heterogeneous-ISA servers, and was implemented by Smith and Hutchinson in the TUI System [58].
 TUI implements execution migration in distributed systems with full state conversion when applications migrate across heterogeneous-ISA servers.
-Yalamanchili and Hyatt [72] enumerated the differences between migrating among homogeneous and heterogeneous machines and proposed a transformation-based approach.
+Yalamanchili and Hyatt [71] enumerated the differences between migrating among homogeneous and heterogeneous machines and proposed a transformation-based approach.
 Similarly, our work implements execution migration targeting native compiled applications.
-However instead of relying on state transformation, we modify the compiler so that binaries conform to a common address space format to the extent that is possible, i.e., when performance is not affected.
+However instead of relying on state transformation, we modify the compiler so that binaries conform to a common address space format to the extent that is possible.